wavemotion-dave/DracoDS/README.md

 64K Support :
 -----------------------
 The emulators does emulate a full 64K machine but there are some caveats.
 If the game utilizes just the RAM/ROM and ALL-RAM memory maps, the game should work fine.
 Many such 64K work this way.
-But if the game utilizes the Paging Register to map the upper RAM into the lower half of the address space - then it will not work with the current emulation.
+But if the game utilizes the Paging Register to map the upper RAM into the lower half of the address space - then it _might_ work with the current emulation.
+For some reason, a small number of games that seem to utilize this don't work correctly despite my best efforts to produce the right
+RAM addressing.
 Unfortunately Sailor Man falls into this latter category.

 Joystick Options :
 -----------------------